heyjulieh/project-1/README.md

 ## Description

-This project was created by Julie Huang & Kevin Tse, who are both students in General Assembly's Web Development Immersive Program.
-Both Julie and Kevin hold a great love for sneakers and felt that a web application that allowed sneaker lovers to come together to crowdsource/share their thoughts and resources on the hottest sneakers-- from the past and at present-- and would be of great use personally, as well as for friends looking to "cop the latest pair".
+This project was done by Julie Huang & Kevin Tse, as part of General Assembly's Web Development Immersive Program.
+Both Julie and Kevin hold a great love for sneakers and felt that a web application that allowed sneaker lovers to come together to crowdsource/share their thoughts and resources on the hottest sneakers-- from the past and at present-- would be of great use personally, as well as for friends looking to "cop the latest pair".

 You can find our deployed app here: https://thawing-ocean-17046.herokuapp.com/